Pseudo-Classes/Elements

 Conclusion

-pseudo-element is a versatile feature in CSS that allows you to enrich your webpage with additional content and styling.
-By understanding its usage and combining it with other pseudo-elements like ::marker
+The ::after pseudo-element is a versatile feature in CSS that allows you to enrich your webpage with additional content and styling.
+By understanding its usage and combining it with other pseudo-elements like ::marker, you can create visually appealing and informative web designs.

 Pseudo-Classes/Elements